LIamB12/health-app-backend/README.md

 # Medical Imagery Scanner
 - This is a flask backend with support for medical imagery scanning
-- Uses tensorflow and training data from Kaggle.com to detect and report anomalies in medical imagery
+- Uses tensorflow and training data from Kaggle to detect and report anomalies in medical imagery
 - Currently supports Arthritis, Brain Tumour, and Pneumonia detection

 Submitted to QHacks 2024: [Devpost Link](https://devpost.com/software/do-you-have)